TendaiPhikiso/Dannys-Diner-SQL/README.md

 | C         | ramen       | 3                 |

 #### Food Analysis:
+The information above provides valuable insights into customer preferences and purchasing patterns at the restaurant.
+After analyzing the popularity of different menu items, it is evident that Ramen is the most in-demand dish, accounting for eight purchases.
+Given the widespread popularity of Ramen, it is essential to strategically enhance the menu.

+To diversify the menu effectively, promoting Curry options through enticing specials and creative variations is recommended.
+For example, introducing a "Curry Fusion Week" could showcase unique combinations of flavors and ingredients, such as a Coconut Lemongrass Curry with a special blend of spices or a Mango Tango Curry with a tropical twist.
+Similarly, for Sushi, implementing a "Sushi Adventure Night" with a tasting menu that includes unconventional sushi rolls like a Spicy Tuna Mango Tango Roll or a Tempura Avocado Bliss Roll can add excitement to the menu.
+Offering limited-time specials with innovative ingredients and flavor profiles encourages customers to explore new tastes.
 <img align="center" src="https://img.freepik.com/free-vector/traditional-japanese-food-cuisine-flat-composition-with-horizontal-view_1284-62716.jpg?t=st=1709863267~exp=1709866867~hmac=83c477ad7765cff14ab96ac5a78e257b9aa36c681fa36ccd684b35efceedffa4&w=1380"></a>

 ### 6. Which item was purchased first by the customer after they became a member?